Debit card: South Korea

 There are two kinds of debit cards are in South Korea; 'Debit card' Issued by bank, and 'Check card' Issued by card company.
 Debit cards are only accepted in debit networks such as Shinsegae and e-mart.
 Check cards are accepted in every stores accept credit cards.
 Korean debit cards do not accept offline Debit(credit) transactions domestically, so every transactions must made by real time.

 Spain

 Debit cards are accepted in a relatively large number of stores, both large and small, in Spain.
 Banks often offer debit cards for small fees in connection with a checking account.
 These cards are used more often than credit cards at ATMs because it is a cheaper alternative.

 Sweden

 Debit cards are common in Sweden as they are traditionally issued by your bank who in turn normally cooperates with either Visa Debit, Visa Electron, Debit Mastercard, or Mastercard Maestro.
 Thus, ATM's and stores in Sweden accept these debit cards if they accept card payments with only rare exceptions.

+Switzerland

+Until 2021, the most widespread debit card was the Maestro, which incurred maximum transaction fees.
+Banks began replacing these with Visa Debit and Debit Mastercard cards starting in 2021.
+This resulted in a decrease in fees charged by retailers for small purchases and a significant increase for purchases exceeding a few tens of Swiss francs.
+Intervention by the Competition Commission and the Price Surveillance Authority helped to limit this increase but not eliminate it.
+Overall, the commissions charged to retailers increased substantially.